ultimate271/notes/dostoevsky/brothers04.03.md

 “He even throws stones with his left hand,” observed a third.

+#### The solo boy begins throwing stones at Aloysha, but hits the left-handed boy instead.
+The six begin firing at the one
 At that instant a stone flew into the group, but only just grazed the left‐handed boy, though it was well and vigorously thrown by the boy standing the other side of the ditch.